MoonPoet/xaprb-src/content/blog/2013/secure-your-accounts-and-devices.md

 *   Write down the location and access instructions (including passwords) for your password safe, computer, backup hard drives, etc and put it in a safe deposit box.
 * Friends try not to let friends get hacked and ruined.
 Don't stop at upgrading your own security.
 Please tell your friends and family to do it, too!

-Do you have any other suggestions?
-Please use the comments below to add your thoughts.

 ### Further Reading

 * http://twofactorauth.org